North Korea–Vietnam relations: 21st century

 In the 1990s and 2000s, North Korean-Vietnamese relations declined even more due to investment and trade disputes.

 The former Vietnamese ambassador to South Korea is a graduate of North Korea's Kim Il Sung University.
 The son of a former staff member in the Vietnamese embassy in Pyongyang, who also attended Kim Il Sung University between 1998 and 2002, gave an interview in 2004 with South Korean newspaper The Chosun Ilbo about the experiences he had while living there.

 While its giant neighbor China is an obvious example of economic reform to follow, experts say Vietnam is seen as a far better model by North Korea.

 Kim Jong Un came to Vietnam on February 26, 2019, on a 60-hour train ride to attend the Hanoi Summit with U.S. President Donald Trump.
 He was greatly welcomed by the Vietnamese officials and made a visit to the North Korean Embassy in Hanoi.
 On March 1 and 2, Kim Jong Un made an official visit to Vietnam, 60 years after his grandfather Kim Il Sung's first visit to the country.
 He met the Vietnamese President and General Secretary Nguyễn Phú Trọng, Prime Minister Nguyễn Xuân Phúc and National Assembly Chairwoman Nguyễn Thị Kim Ngân.
 Both countries agreed on tightening diplomatic ties and economy, which was damaged by previous North Korean support for the Khmer Rouge.

-General Secretary Tô Lâm visited North Korea in October 2025 to meet Kim Jong Un.The exact dates were later confirmed to be October 9–11, which coincided with the 80th anniversary of the host country's Workers' Party of Korea.
-This visit was at the invitation of Kim Jong Un, as confirmed by the Vietnamese Ministry of Foreign Affairs, and it was deemed as a success.
+General Secretary Tô Lâm visited North Korea in October 2025 to meet Kim Jong Un.
+The exact dates were later confirmed to be October 9–11, which coincided with the 80th anniversary of the host country's Workers' Party of Korea.
+This visit was at the invitation of Kim Jong Un, as confirmed by the Vietnamese Ministry of Foreign Affairs, and it was deemed successful.
 Kim Jong Un welcomed the General Secretary Tô Lâm on October 9, 2025, marking the first visit by Tô Lâm while holding the supreme leadership position of the Communist Party of Vietnam.
 The visit also marked the 75th anniversary of diplomatic relations between North Korea and Vietnam.